themaninthesuitcase/themaninthesuitcase.github.io/_drafts/2023-03-01-aqua-puss-clone-enclosure.md

 You will also need to use [Lumburg KLBM 3 Mono jacks][taydalumburg].
 I find these to be the most compact available and are what are used in my build.
 Availability has been spotty on these over the last year or so but they can still be found.
 RS do a very similar jack but the quality isn't as good.

-{clearance image}
 <img class="padded center"
-    alt=""
-    src=""
+    alt="Inserted jack only just clears the PCB" src="/images/2023-03-00-aqua-puss-clone-enclosure/IMG_1779.jpeg"
     srcset="
-        1x,
+        /images/2023-03-00-aqua-puss-clone-enclosure/IMG_1779.jpeg 1x,
-        2x" />
+        /images/2023-03-00-aqua-puss-clone-enclosure/IMG_1779-2x.jpeg 2x" />

 On my most recent build I discovered a small change had been made to the Tayda enclosure lids.
 The older one had 2 small notches in the lid around 0.6mm deep.
 These gave the perfect amount of clearance when doing the final tests for the 2nd run.
 It's possible to address this with a small file to manually add the notch back in.
 Being so small and shallow this doesn't take long.
-The Tayda drill project has since been adjusted by 0.5mm which should be enough to resolve this.
+The Tayda drill project has since been adjusted by 0.5mm which should be enough to resolve this with out going too far and hitting the PCB.

 <img class="padded center"
-    alt="Factory notched lid next to a manually notched one." src="/images/2023-03-00-aqua-puss-clone-enclosure/IMG_1406.jpeg"
+    alt="Factory notched lid next to a manually notched one" src="/images/2023-03-00-aqua-puss-clone-enclosure/IMG_1406.jpeg"
     srcset="
         /images/2023-03-00-aqua-puss-clone-enclosure/IMG_1406.jpeg 1x,